nodejs/node-core-utils/README.md

 If you ever accidentally commit your access token on GitHub, you can simply revoke that token and use a new one.

+### Shell autocomplete

+To add autocomplete just run `git-node completion` and follow the instructions.
+(same for the rest of the tools)

 ### Troubleshooting